richard-scryber/PaperworkDayDocs/docs/index.md

 ```
 {% endraw %}

-### Declare, caclulate or load any needed data
+### Declare, calculate or load any needed data

-Our template uses values for both data and theme.
+Our template has placeholder values for both data and theme that we provide

 {% raw %}
 ```javascript